Port of Cebu

 Port of Cebu (Pantalan sa Sugbo) is a seaport located in Cebu City, Philippines.
-It is the port that serves the Metro Cebu Area and it is managed by the Cebu Port Authority.
+It serves the Metro Cebu Area and is managed by the Cebu Port Authority.
 It is the largest domestic port in the Philippines, mostly serving routes in the Visayas and Mindanao.

 Location

-It is located in the North Reclamation Area, Cebu City.
+The port is located in the North Reclamation Area, Cebu City.
 It is in the Mactan Channel, a narrow strait between Cebu and Mactan Island.

 Facilities

 The harbor consists of international and domestic sections.

 The Cebu International Port covers an area of 14 ha, consisting of 512 m of berthing space, with 1,953 TEU ground slots and 204 refrigerated container plugs, as well as a bulk handling terminal.

-The Cebu Domestic Port covers an area of 21 ha, consisting of 3838.47 m of berthing space and 3 piers, 3 passenger terminals for inter-island trips, and 2 ferry terminals for Cebu City–Mactan ferry boats.
+The Cebu Domestic Port covers an area of 21 ha, consisting of 3838.47 m of berthing space and three piers, three passenger terminals for inter-island trips, and two ferry terminals for Cebu City–Mactan ferry boats.

 Passenger terminal

 The 2688 m2 terminal started regular operations on November 21, 2014.
-It features a fully air–conditioned terminal with a spacious lobby that houses the Port Management Office, a send-off area, and a last-minute canteen.
-It also has a Wi-Fi Internet Connection.
+It features a terminal with a lobby, a send-off area, and a last-minute canteen.